JACKIE JAMES-CREEDON, Founder and Vice-Chair

 In 2014, Jackie James-Creedon received the Environmental Quality Award from the EPA for her leadership and science-based activism in the fight against clean air violations at Tonawanda Coke.
+In 2018, she was recognized with a “Whistle Blower” award by the Wellness Inst. of Greater Buffalo for bringing attention to pollution coming off of the facility.
 In 2005, Jackie and her neighbors founded the Clean Air Coalition of WNY, and worked together to hold the company and its environmental manager responsible for emitting benzene, particulate matter, and other dangerous chemicals into surrounding neighborhoods.
 Using community-based science, collaboration with government agencies, and a campaign of public pressure, community members achieved a 92% reduction of benzene (a known carcinogen) at Tonawanda Coke.
-Additionally, the work of Jackie and her fellow citizens contributed directly to the company’s 2013 conviction on fourteen counts of breaking environmental laws in U.S. district court .
-Today, Jackie works with fellow Western New York citizens as the director of Citizen Science Community Resources.
+Additionally, the work of Jackie and her fellow citizens contributed directly to the company’s 2013 conviction on fourteen counts of breaking environmental laws in U.S. district court which ultimately resulted in the plants closure in 2018 .
+Today, Jackie works with fellow Western New York citizens as board member of Citizen Science Community Resources and mentors communities nationwide.
 She holds a BS in Chemistry from SUNY Fredonia.

 Anne Adams-Smutzer is a lifelong resident of Western New York with a BA in Political Science from Buffalo State.
 Anne’s political experience includes an internship for New York’s Assistant Secretary of State Sheila Murphy (who directly worked with Governor Mario Cuomo’s Office).
 She also worked for New York State Assembly Speaker Mel Miller and Assemblyman Paul Tokasz.
 Anne is a member of the Kenmore Village Improvement Society and an Alumni of the Kenmore Citizens Police Academy.
 She is an active community advocate, and the parent of an adult autistic son.